-Search engine promotion gets more complex by the day and with Google penalties challenging some of the most die-hard companies, Google ranking and successful, ethical promotion is a deal more difficult than ever.
+Search engine promotion gets more complex by the day, With Google penalties challenging some of the most die-hard companies, Google ranking and successful ethical climb is more challenging than ever.

-To use an analogy, one needs to create a reflection of one’s business, online.
+To use an analogy, one needs to create a reflection of one’s business online.
 What do we mean by that?
-A business is a moving, living thing and as a business trades and communicates, one needs to reflect on the life of that business on the website.
-The ongoing creation of good, relevant and valuable content, as well as links to it, up to date and useful user (and for user read prospect) information, case studies, testimonials and more, are all essential for the latest, winning websites, but having said that, the greatest most powerful foundation is a well thought out and structured website.
+A company is a moving, living thing, and as a business trades and communicates, one needs to reflect on the life of that business on the website.
+The ongoing creation of good, relevant and valuable content, as well as links to it, up-to-date and helpful user (and for user-read prospect) information, case studies, testimonials and more, are all essential for the latest, winning websites, but having said that, the most excellent most potent foundation is a well thought out and structured website.

 1. Think very carefully about titles.
-The huge majority of people search for a product or service NOT the provider of such e.g. “order flowers online” rather than the name of a florist or florist service.
+Most people search for a product or service, NOT the provider of such, e.g. “order flowers online”, rather than the name of a florist or service.

 2. Avoid plain, empty home pages.
 If there is no content on your home page, you can’t expect a search engine to interpret what your site is about.

 4. Use text as well as images.
 Search engines can’t tell what a picture is.
-Images are important to create the right impression but they won’t help you get a good search engine listing.
+Images are essential to create the right impression, but they won’t help you get a good search engine listing.

 6. Include something to encourage a return visit.
 Internet users are looking for information as well as products and services.
-Give them something useful and they might return later.
+Give them something valuable, and they might return later.

 8. Content is king.
-Clever images and features may look impressive but the content will keep people coming back.
+Clever images and features may look impressive, but the content will keep people returning.

 9. Keep up to date.
-Internet users get bored of static sites so put something different up as often as you can.
+Internet users get bored of static sites, so put something different up as often as possible.
 Review the performance regularly.